kcl-lang/kcl-lang.io/docs/user_docs/support/faq-kcl.md

 ## 26. When can import be omitted?

-KCL files in the same folder the not in the main package can refer to each other without importing each other.
+KCL files in the same folder, but not in the main package, can refer to each other without importing.
 For example, for the following directory structure:
 ```
 .
 └── root